Web and HTTP

 - Disable performance comments in the source html of all rendered pages

-- Add a last modified header to the HTTP response
+- Add a last modified header to the HTTP response - this can be used by some browsers to control content cache invalidation

 - Disable browser cache of web content